spex-xray/spex-help/_sources/getstarted/runspex.rst.txt

 The ``.res`` and ``.spo`` files are so-called FITS files.
 This is a data format widely used in Astronomy.
 FITS files can contain images as well as data tables.
-The software package FTOOLS provided by NASA contains a large number of tools to manipulate FITS files (see references).
+The software package `FTOOLS
+<https://heasarc.gsfc.nasa.gov/ftools/>`_ provided by NASA contains a
+large number of tools to manipulate FITS files.
 If you are interested, then you can launch ``flaunch`` to see which tools are available.
 For more information about the SPEX spectrum and response format see :ref:`sect:matrices`.